 They became careless and nested safely on the ground because they were never threatened in their native in-habitat.
 They had no enemies, so when they first saw the man and his domestic animals, they did not run away and thus became an easy prey.
 Their nesting on the ground made them more vulnerable.

-The new diseases and the destruction of forests also contributed for their extinction.
-As a result these birds were last seen around 1681, and tragically became extinct within less than 100 years of its discovery in 1598.
+The new diseases and the destruction of forests also contributed to their extinction.
+As a result, these birds were last seen around 1681 and tragically became extinct within less than 100 years of its discovery in 1598.

 Benjamin Harry, a British captain, reached Mauritius on a ship named Barkley Castle and wrote a journal about his visit to Mauritius.
 This shows that dodo survived until 1681.

 It is believed that dodo became extinct between 1681 and 1690.
-In 1693, a French naturalist, H F Leguat, spent many months on the islands in search of dodo, but failed.
+In 1693, a French naturalist, H F Leguat, spent many months on the islands in search of a dodo but failed.